sjentsch/lsjDocs/Ch12/Ch12_Regression_05.rst

    observation (dot) is a point in this space.
 In much the same way that a simple linear regression model forms a line in 2D space, this multiple regression model forms a plane in 3D space.
-When we estimate the regression coefficients what we’re trying to do is find a plane that is as close to all the blue dots as possible.
+When we estimate the regression coefficients what we are trying to do is find a plane that is as close to all the blue dots as possible.

 .. ----------------------------------------------------------------------------